Hawaii wildfires could be state’s worst natural disaster in decades

 “It’s impeding communication.
 It’s impeding efforts to evacuate residents and we are very concerned about that,” Ms Luke told CNN.

-The White House hasn’t yet declared a full federal disaster, but said on Wednesday it was directing all available assets from the US Coast Guard, Navy, and Marines to assist in the rescue effort.
+On Wednesday, the White House said it was directing all available assets from the US Coast Guard, Navy, and Marines to assist in the rescue effort.

-“Jill and I send our deepest condolences to the families of those who lost loved ones in the wildfires in Maui, and our prayers are with those who have seen their homes, businesses, and communities destroyed,” President Joe Biden said in a statement Wednesday.
-“We are grateful to the brave firefighters and first responders who continue to run toward danger, putting themselves in harm’s way to save lives.”
+“We’re working as quickly as possible to fight those fires and evacuate residents and tourists.
+In the meantime, our prayers are with the people of Hawaii, but not just our prayers: every asset that we have will be available to them,” President Biden said in remarks at a Veterans Affairs medical center in Salt Lake City, Utah.

 Hawaiian indigenous leader Kaniela Ing told The Independent in a statement that his “heart is breaking at the utter devastation” that the wildfires were causing friends and family.